bryanoliveira/cellular-automata/README.md

     - e.g. `sudo apt install build-essential`
 - Boost C++ Library (program_options module)

 It is possible to run this program in a CPU-only mode, so if you don't have a CUDA-capable video card you may skip the last step.
-For that to work you will need to run the program with `./automata --cpu` and disable `*.cu` file compilation on `Makefile`.
+For that to work you will need to run the program with `./automata --cpu` and disable `*.cu` file compilation in the `Makefile`.

 ## Usage